sebastian-software/preppy/readme.md

 [travis]: https://travis-ci.org/sebastian-software/preppy
 [appveyor]: https://ci.appveyor.com/project/swernerx/preppy/branch/master

 To keep things simple and reduce to number of dependencies, *Preppy* uses your local Babel configuration to transpile your code.
-You have to make sure that all required babel mechanic, presets and loaders are installed locally to your project.
+You have to make sure that all required Babel mechanics, presets and plugins are installed locally to your project.

-Note: Pretty v4 is based on Babel v7 which is still in Beta.
-We need to move the ecosystem forward, that's the reason why Preppy is already been built on that version.
+Preppy also support extracting *TypeScript* types into `.d.ts` files to make them usable by users of your libraries.
+The generated code is still transpiled by Babel.
+The standard `typescript` CLI is used for extracting the types.

 ## Output Targets